My priority is to find out what each individual student's music goals are and tailor our lessons experience around acheiving those goals.

 Aaron is considerate and attentive.
 He tailors lessons to his students' needs.
 (And he plays well.)

-When I meet a new student for the first time, I try to gauge what their goals are, find out about their previous musical experience, what a student's strengths are that will help them achieve their personal goals and ultimately what are the things that might be holding them back.
-I'm always trying to make the process fun!
-I believe it takes incredible bravery for a student to open themselves up to constructive criticism and I always try to be respectful of that fact.
+When I meet a new student for the first time, I try to gauge what their goals are and find out about their previous musical experience.
+I also try to get a feel for what that student's strengths are that will help them achieve their personal goals on their instrument!

 I have a degree in music performance (emphasis in jazz guitar from Northern Illinois University).
 I perform regularly with many different groups around the Chicago area in a wide range of styles.
 I also continue to keep up my own daily practicing routine and I'm always trying to add new material to my repertoire and keep up on new music that's happening.
 I believe that you should never stop learning!